vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 }
 ```

 As soon as we tried to compile this, an error will be thrown indicating that we are using state in a Server Component.

-An option would be to just use the `'use client'` directive at the top of the page, but let's make it more interesting, lets split up the code and move the counter to its own Client Component like so:
+An option would be to just use the `'use client'` directive at the top of the page, but let's take some advantage of Server Components and compose our code a little bit.

+We can start by moving the counter to its own Client Component like so:

 ```js
 // Counter.js